 - Mobile Application Management (MAM): MAM solutions allow admins to set policies and rules for specific applications on an endpoint device—though the way these solutions are delivered may vary.
 As noted by TechTarget: “Some apps have specific MAM APIs built in, while others rely on the device-level MAM APIs in most major mobile operating systems.”

 - Mobile Content Management (MCM): These solutions control which applications on an endpoint device are able to access and transmit specific corporate datasets.
-This, essentially, creates a whitelist of approved apps and keeps any apps not on the whitelist from doing anything with sensitive data.
+This, essentially, creates a list of approved apps and keeps any apps not on the list from doing anything with sensitive data.

 - Identity and Access Management (IAM): As the name implies, identity and access management solutions help control who can access an endpoint device and its apps, when and where they can access these resources, and how they access these resources.
 IAM solutions are critical for ensuring that only the right people can access the information stored on a device or database.

 EMM platforms gather all of these mobility management tools into one solution.

 How You Can Use Enterprise Mobility Management for Your Business

 So, how can you use a mobility management solution for enterprises?
 You can leverage EMM solutions to:

 - Increase Security for Mobile Devices in Your Organization.
 By leveraging MAM, MDM, MCM, and IAM tools in the mobility management platform, you can remotely control apps and data on mobile devices as well as restrict access to sensitive information—increasing the overall security of mobile devices.